aldatsa/Tablify-Your-Image/README.md

-  -x WIDTH, --width WIDTH       the width of each td in pixels (default = 1) -y HEIGHT, --height HEIGHT    the height of each td in pixels (default = 1) -i INPUT, --input INPUT       the path to the file that you want to tablify
+  -x WIDTH, --width WIDTH       the width of each td in pixels (default = 1) -y HEIGHT, --height HEIGHT    the height of each td in pixels (default = 1) -i INPUT, --input INPUT       the path to the file that you want to tablify -o OUTPUT, --output OUTPUT    the path to the output file.
+If omitted, the name of
+                                the input file is used.
+It doesn't work when the --stdout option is specified.
 ```

 License